 International Journal of Press/Politics.
 2020, 25 (3).

-(with Yevgeniy Golovchenko, Cody Buntain, Megan Brown, and Joshua Tucker)
+(with Yevgeniy Golovchenko, Cody Buntain, Megan Brown & Joshua Tucker)

 Presidential Greatness in a Polarized Era: Results from the Latest Presidential Greatness Survey